-- Case started in December 2015, final report delivered August 2016 (BIS said it would be 40 working days) - I provided 7 hours of oral testimony and around 400 documents of evidence Government Internal Audit Agency (GIAA) case officer almost certainly dropped out after a few months; not replaced - Final report provided just three hours after the Sunday Times approached BEIS; no evidence of any work done on it at all for the preceding 5 months - Final report just one page, with only two relevant bullet points, written by BEIS, not GIAA who were appointed to be the independent case officers - After my protest, another final report provided! - Second report clearly written by the BEIS policy team who my case was against, not GIAA - No external stakeholders interviewed; no investigative work undertaken - No witness statements or supporting papers provided with the report - Information redacted from the final report for unclear reasons - GIAA and BEIS each claim the other did the redactions - BEIS issues new public consultation document five weeks later which proves my case was correct - BEIS challenged to therefore re-investigate the case; promised a 'substantive reply' - did not provide any response other than to say 'case closed'
+- Case started in December 2015, final report delivered August 2016 (BEIS said it would be 40 working days) - I provided 7 hours of oral testimony and around 400 documents of evidence - Government Internal Audit Agency (GIAA) case officer almost certainly dropped out after a few months; not replaced - Final report provided just three hours after the Sunday Times informed BEIS they were going to publish an article about my case; no evidence of any work done on it at all for the preceding 5 months - Final report just one page, with only two relevant bullet points, written by BEIS HR, not GIAA who were appointed to be the independent case officers - After my protest, another final report provided! - Second report clearly written not by GIAA but by the BEIS policy team who my case was against - No external stakeholders interviewed; no investigative work undertaken, despite promises that this would be done - No witness statements or supporting papers provided with the report - Information redacted from the final report for unclear reasons - GIAA and BEIS each claim the other did the redactions - BEIS issues new public consultation document five weeks later which proves my case was correct - BEIS challenged to therefore re-investigate the case; promised a 'substantive reply' but did not provide any response other than to say 'case closed'

-I first raised the issue underpinning the case in December 2015, offering to talk it through with BIS HR.
+I first raised the issue underpinning the case in December 2015, offering to talk it through with BIS (as BEIS was then known) HR.
 They declined and I therefore raised it as a whistle-blowing case (18 Dec 2015).
 Then:

 BIS HR take a month to tell me that their own whistle-blowing officer has turned the case down but will remain as my primary contact.
 I object on the grounds that he'd ruled himself out as inappropriate a) because he'd said he didn't understand the legislation, and b) because he'd claimed he worked too closely with one of my managers.
 BIS HR say they have appointed an 'independent' case officer from the Government Internal Audit Agency.
 (However, she is based in the same building as BIS and therefore likely to be in contact with the people my case is against.)